About arc42

 7.1.1.
 Motivation

 The system runs on a single Azure Virtual Machine (Ubuntu 24.04 LTS).
-Azure was chosen for its reliability and easy VM setup.
+Azure was chosen for its reliability and straightforward VM provisioning.
 A single VM keeps costs low while still resembling a real production environment.
-All components are containerized with Docker so that the setup works the same way in development and in production, and deployments via GitHub Actions stay simple.
+All components are containerised with Docker and orchestrated via Docker Compose, ensuring identical behaviour in development and production.
+Deployments are automated through GitHub Actions, pulling pre-built images from the GitHub Container Registry (ghcr.io/arquisoft/yovi_en1a).

 level1 whitebox